Lester Cohen: Magazine articles and stories

 Cohen covered the 1956 political convention for Esquire Magazine, the near book-length piece was titled "You Are There: Convention 1956".

 He wrote other articles for Esquire including studies of Estes Kefauver and Horace Liveright.
 (A book by Cohen, The Fabulous world of Horace Liveright, was never published and only exists in manuscript form.)

 A long article, "Theodore Dreiser: a personal memoir" was based on Cohen’s long time friendship and appeared in Discovery 4.
 It was later republished and translated in other languages.

 "The Man Who Laughed Too Much" with Arnold Gingrich, Esquire Magazine.

 "Apply Kaliades or The Man Who Made a Deal", in Esquire, June 1956.

 "Harlan Miners Speak Terrorism in the Kentucky Coal Fields, Report of the Dreiser Committee".
 Cohen wrote one of the pieces in the book put together by the Dreiser Committee published in 1932 by Harcourt Brace.

 TV appearance

 Cohen was on the game show To Tell the Truth on December 12, 1960.
 He was one of the three men claiming to be Jack Benny's violin teacher.
-He received two votes.
+He received two votes: one from Johnny Carson and another from Polly Bergen, who first joked that none of the three guests were Jack Benny's real violin teacher because none of the three knew what song she sang as a guest on Jack's show, nor who was conducting Jack's orchestra that night!